oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 .# Abstract

-This specification describes data formats as well as validation and processing rules to express Verifiable Credentials based on the Selective Disclosure for JWTs (SD-JWT) [@!I-D.ietf-oauth-selective-disclosure-jwt] format.
+This specification describes data formats as well as validation and processing rules to express Verifiable Credentials with JSON payloads based on the Selective Disclosure for JWTs (SD-JWT) [@!I-D.ietf-oauth-selective-disclosure-jwt] format.
 It can be used when there are no selective disclosable claims, too.